aryanrajtrangham/Courses_from_priyanshu/Docker.md

   </br>This command varies from system to system

 - docker swarm init
-  </br>To initialise swarm with the node acting as manager.
+  </br>To initialize swarm with the node acting as manager.

 - docker swarm init --advertise-addr {ip}
  </br>To add other nodes to the client given.